Mujeeb Jaihoon

 Friend of the forsaken,

-Compassion of the forlorn.
+Compassion for the forlorn.

 Relief for the restless,